jbyuki/monolithic.nvim/README.md

   perc_width = 0.8, -- Editor width fraction which will be used by the monolithic float perc_height = 0.8, -- Same with height
-}
+  max_file = 100, -- Maximum number of files that can be opened in the buffer }
 EOF
 ```